-This policy applies to all supervisors, Licensed Practitioners of the Healing Arts (LPHA), registered/certified counselors, Medi-Cal Peer Support Services Specialists, and other staff who provide direct treatment services and/or have a role in patient admissions (e.g., staff who answer the phones of callers seeking care).
-Furthermore, it applies to all levels of care and services provided by the agency (e.g., outpatient, intensive outpatient, residential, withdrawal management, Opioid Treatment Programs, Recovery Services, Recovery Bridge Housing and Recovery Housing).
+This policy applies to all supervisors, Licensed Practitioners of the Healing Arts (LPHA), registered/certified counselors, Medi-Cal Peer Support Services Specialists, and other staff who provide direct treatment services and/or have a role in patient admissions.
+Furthermore, it applies to all levels of care: outpatient, residential, outpatient/residential/inpatient withdrawal management, opioid treatment programs, recovery services, recovery bridge housing and recovery housing. [remove levels of care not offered at the agency]